Raidoo et al. v. Camacho et al.

 This case was filed in the U.S. District Court for the District of Guam court with Vanessa L. Williams, Guam attorney, on behalf of two Guam-licensed physicians and abortion providers.
 In March 2021, we secured a partial settlement that ensured that one of the two laws challenged in the filing, a 1978 law that requires abortions be “performed” in a clinic or hospital, cannot be used to restrict access to medication abortion.
 In September 2021, the U.S. District Court for the District of Guam issued a preliminary injunction on the second challenged law, which created unnecessary obstacles to accessing medication abortion using telemedicine.
 The injunction means that patients can receive government-mandated information prior to their abortion from their physician via telemedicine, without having to make a separate, medically unnecessary in-person visit.

 The Guam Attorney General appealed the District Court’s grant of a preliminary injunction, but the Ninth Circuit paused briefing pending the resolution of the U.S. Supreme Court’s decision in Dobbs v.
 Jackson Women’s Health Organization.
 On June 28, 2022, in light of the Dobbs decision overturning the federal constitutional right to abortion, the Attorney General of Guam moved to summarily reverse the district court’s order and vacate the preliminary injunction.
-On August 18, 2022, the U.S. Court of Appeals for the Ninth Circuit denied the Attorney General’s motion without prejudice, allowing the preliminary injunction to remain in place as the appeal continues.
-On February 16, 2023, the Ninth Circuit heard oral argument on the appeal.
+The U.S. Court of Appeals for the Ninth Circuit denied the Attorney General’s motion without prejudice in August of 2022, and heard oral argument on the appeal in February 0f 2023.
+On August 9, 2023, the Ninth Circuit issued an opinion vacating the injunction, allowing the Guam government to resume enforcing the medically unnecessary and irrational in-person visit requirement.
+On November 20, 2023, the District Court of Guam granted Plaintiffs’ Motion to Dismiss without Prejudice.